ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/verifying/index.md

 4. Compare the deployed bytecode with the recompiled bytecode.
 If the codes match, the contract gets verified with the given source code and compilation settings.

-5. Additionally, if the the metadata hashes at the end of the bytecode match, it will be a full match.
+5. Additionally, if the metadata hashes at the end of the bytecode match, it will be a full match.

 Note that this is a simplistic description of verification and there are many exceptions that would not work with this such as having [immutable variables](https://docs.sourcify.dev/docs/immutables/).